Our verdict

 During our wear tests, we didn't feel this shoe dragged our feet down.
 Nevertheless, it did feel heavier than the other On pairs; consequently, as we're used to the walking shoes of this brand being like a couple of feathers, walking around town with the Cloudswift 3 AD felt different.
 Not wrong, but different.

 When we took it to our lab, our scale marked 11.15 oz/316.0g, which confirmed our hypothesis.
-The Cloudswift 3 AD is definitely on the heavier side, surprising our lab's average by a surprising 12%.
+The Cloudswift 3 AD is definitely on the heavier side, surpassing our lab's average by a surprising 12%.

 Cloudswift 3 AD | 11.15 oz (316g) |